 “Even Aegon the Dragon couldn’t conquer the Seven Kingdoms all by himself,” Martin wrote.
 “He needed the help of his sisters Rhaenys and Visenya.
 Ryan and I had some great assistance as well, and I wanted to give a tip of the crown to three talented and hard-working young writers who helped to bring this one home. ”

-Game of Thrones announced on social media on February 2 that original series’ composer Ramin Djawadi will compose the score for House of the Dragon.
+Game of Thrones composer Ramin Djawadi will score House of the Dragon.

 Olivia Cooke as Alicent Hightower.
 She’s the daughter of Otto Hightower, the Hand of the King, and the most comely woman in the Seven Kingdoms.
 She was raised in the Red Keep, close to the king and his innermost circle; she possesses both a courtly grace and a keen political acumen.